Giovanni-Di-Fresco/data-analysis/readme.md

 # data-analysis

-A library for data analysis that includes functions that returns: correlation matrix heatmap, hierarchical clustering, minimum spanning tree.
+A library for data analysis that includes functions that return: correlation matrix heatmap, hierarchical clustering, minimum spanning tree.
 There is also implemented a function that use a bootstrap method as a filter for correlation matrices.